Order conditions for Runge--Kutta-like methods with solution-dependent coefficients: Main result

 \section{Main result}

 To prove our main result, we introduce in Theorem \ref{thm:main} a generalization of NB-series, in which the coefficients of the series are allowed to depend on $\y^n$ and $h$.
-We note that such series could be rewritten as ordinary NB-series by expanding these coefficients in powers of $h$, but for our present purposes the current representation is more convenient.
+We note that such a series is \emph{not} a Taylor expansion in $\dt$, but instead can be understood as an asymptotic expansion in expressions depending on powers of $\dt$ and the solution-dependent coefficients of the Butcher tableau.
+As a result of this approach, we do not require at this point any regularity of $a_{ij}^{[\nu]}(\Y^n,h)$ or $b^{[\nu]}_j(\Y^n,h)$, but only their boundedness as $h\to 0$.
+We want to mention here that we use the $\O$ notation always with respect to $h$ as $h\to 0$.
+Nevertheless, we still add this information where we think that the reader might otherwise be confused.

 The results in this section are analogous to results in \cite{B16}, and we follow many of the ideas employed therein.
 The proofs of the intermediate results can be found in the appendix, so that we directly present and prove the main theorem analogously to Theorem 313B in \cite{B16}. \begin{theorem} Let $d_i,g_i^{[\nu]}$ and $u$ be defined as in \eqref{eq:pertcond} for $i=1,\dotsc,s$ and $\nu=1,\dotsc, N$.
-Suppose that for small enough $h$ there exists a solution to the stage equations \eqref{eq:nsark} of the NSARK method, that, $\Fnu\in \mathcal C^{k+1}$ for $k\in \N$ is Lipschitz continuous, and that $a_{ij}^{[\nu]}=\O(1)$ (with respect to $h$, as $h\to 0$) for all $\nu=1,\dotsc,N$.
+Suppose that for small enough $h$ there exists a solution to the stage equations \eqref{eq:nsark} of the NSARK method, that, $\Fnu\in \mathcal C^{k+1}$ for $k\in \N$ is Lipschitz continuous, and that $a_{ij}^{[\nu]}(\Y^n,h)=\O(1)$ (with respect to $h$, as $h\to 0$) for all $\nu=1,\dotsc,N$.
 Then the stages, stage derivatives and output of the NSARK method can be expressed as

 \end{theorem} \begin{proof} We follow the idea from \cite[Theorem 313B]{B16}.
 For approximating the stage $\byi$, define the sequence